CANCER STORIES

 read more

-Julie’s story – Breast cancer
+Julie’s story – breast cancer

-Julie’s story – Breast cancer
+Julie’s story – breast cancer

 Bradford mother of one, Julie Norman will be forever grateful to the NHS.
 During Covid-19 she was rapidly fast tracked by GP referral to diagnosis and treatment for breast cancer.
 She’s telling her story because she’s aware that people stopped going to their doctors...